pelovett/CrestedDuckTeamMatcher/README.md

 *You're ready to code!*
 In your first tab (CrestedDuckTeamMatcher directory):

-- `python3 main.py`
+- `python3 main.py` - This begins the Flask server.

 In your second tab (team-app directory):

-- `yarn start` - This begins the development server.
+- `yarn start` - This begins the React development server.

 Additional command options for React: